-First, one of the things I am constantly teaching my private clients to be a better singer is that the voice is an instrument inside your body and you have to learn how to use it to get the most out of it.
+First, one of the things I am constantly teaching my private clients to be a better singer is that the singing voice is an instrument inside your body and you have to learn how to use it to get the most out of it.
 It’s very “physical” on a foundational level.

-To have a strong voice and to have vocal consistency, there are certain things you have to know and do, and there are some singing tips you can use, right now, to get a great sound out of your instrument and work to be a professional singer.
+To have a strong voice and to have vocal consistency and wider vocal range, there are certain things you have to know and do, and there are some singing tips you can use, right now, to get a great sound out of your instrument and work to be a professional singer.

 By the way, the truth is most singers — even professionals, unless they’ve trained — don’t know this stuff.
-I’m going to give these singing tips to you as if I were actually giving you a voice lesson: right here, right now.
+I’m going to give these singing tips to you as if I were actually giving you a singing lessons: right here, right now.

 So, stand in front of a mirror, because I’m going to ask you to watch your jaw and your head position to control movement as you sing.